hechong/hupili.github.com/articles/mac-jumpstart.md

 ## Forewords

-I switched to MAC Book Pro since Feb 28, 2013.
+I switched to MAC Book Pro since Feb 28, 2013
+(Model: MacBook Pro, 13-inch, Mid 2012).
 Three days later, I brought the MBP with me and went home for a week.
 It's a nice journey.
 Although I have no experience of MAC before,